-PALs may discuss the Pfizer PAP or IPAP with patients post-prescribing decision as part of discussions regarding all applicable Pfizer patient support offerings.
+PALs may discuss the Pfizer PAP with patients post-prescribing decision as part of discussions regarding all applicable Pfizer patient support offerings.
 Such communications must be consistent with Pfizer-approved materials.
 These discussions must be limited to a factual, non-promotional description of the Pfizer PAP, including applicable eligibility criteria and terms and conditions.
-PALs also may answer general questions about the Pfizer PAP or IPAP, direct patients to the applicable PAP vendor, and provide patients interested in enrolling with copies of a PAP application and/or explain the application.
-However, PALs must not fill out or submit applications on behalf of patients or contact a PAP vendor for any reason.
+PALs also may answer general questions about the Pfizer PAP, direct patients to the applicable PAP vendor, and provide patients interested in enrolling with copies of a PAP application and/or explain the application.
+However, PALs must not fill out or submit applications on behalf of patients or contact a PAP vendor for any reason (e.g., PALs may not answer patient-specific questions about the Pfizer PAP, contact a PAP vendor to inquire about the status of a PAP application or PAP Product order, act as a liaison between the HCP and the PAP vendor regarding PAP application questions).
 All communications must be transparent regarding program eligibility criteria, and other key terms and conditions.